Guimarret/Guimarret/README.md

-### Hi there 👋

-Currently working at [EVT](https://evtit.com/) as Data Engineer, studying Julia and Rust</br>
-Im Brazilian and currently live in São Paulo, idk what to tell you about me but i love music and cats. </br>
-I’m always looking to collaborate on open source projects, especially Linux and PHP.</br>
-If want some help please send in guimarret@gmail.com even if idk how to help we'll find some way. :))</br>
-If for any reason you are interest in what im listening, [here](https://open.spotify.com/playlist/37i9dQZF1EpkdgSsl16sqj?si=7011309960c14dd5) is the spotify playlist.
+###Hi!
+  My name is Guilherme and I am a Data Engineer at EVT.
+In my free time, I study Julia and Rust and enjoy contributing to open source projects, particularly in Linux and Python.
+If you have a project that could use my assistance, please don't hesitate to reach out to me at guimarret@gmail.com.
+I'm always looking for new opportunities to learn and grow.